TIY-TN-FEE-2016-spring/assignments/15-like-button/README.md

 * [ ] Loop through data within your application template and render required HTML or components
 ```

+## Hard Mode

+When the user clicks on the score change button, save updated score to the server.

 * Todos Gist for following along: https://gist.github.com/rtablada/6df2401af2cf55f25e9ad38c972753e1